Max and Paddy's Road to Nowhere: Episode 4

-Following the school bus siege, Max and Paddy are incarcerated in prison.
-Paddy is assigned to share a cell with a Cliff Richard impersonator who appears to genuinely believe he is the singer himself.
-After a difficult first night, Paddy confesses his anxiety about potential assaults in the communal showers.
-To allay his fears, Max devises a strategy: they will convince the other inmates that they are not simply inept nightclub doormen, but rather notorious gangsters known as The Phoenix Twins.
+Following the school bus siege, Max and Paddy are in prison.
+Paddy is assigned to a cell with a Cliff Richard impersonator who appears to believe he is the singer.
+After a difficult first night, Paddy confesses his anxiety about assaults in the communal showers.
+To allay his fears, Max devises a strategy: they will convince the other inmates that they are not inept nightclub doormen, but notorious gangsters known as The Phoenix Twins.

-Their fabricated reputation is soon tested when Paddy quarrels with a fellow inmate, Pepe, which draws the attention of the wing’s dominant figure, Raymond “The Bastard” (Everal Walsh), who also happens to be Pepe’s partner.
-Raymond, intrigued by rumours of the pair’s supposed criminal exploits, demands a share of their alleged fortunes.
-To avoid conflict and secure privileges such as luxury chocolates and access to Sky+, Max agrees.
+Their fabricated reputation is soon tested when Paddy quarrels with a fellow inmate, Pepe, which draws the attention of the wing's crimelord, Raymond "The Bastard" (Everal Walsh) who also happens to be Pepe's partner.
+Raymond, intrigued by rumours of the pair's supposed criminal exploits, demands a share of their alleged fortunes.
+To avoid conflict and secure privileges such as luxury chocolates and Sky+, Max agrees.

 Unexpectedly, their former employer Brian Potter (Peter Kay) visits them in prison, bringing a cake and announcing his intention to launch a public campaign to secure their release.
-Concerned that such publicity will undermine their carefully constructed personas, Max and Paddy reject his offer.
-Nevertheless, Potter disregards their warnings and later appears on the news, inadvertently exposing their deception to the rest of the prison population.
+Concerned that such publicity will undermine their imposture, Max and Paddy reject his offer.
+Potter disregards their warnings and later appears on the news, inadvertently exposing their deception to the rest of the prison population.

-As tensions rise and a violent confrontation with Raymond and his associates appears inevitable, Max and Paddy are abruptly summoned by a prison officer.
-It is revealed that Tina, Max’s former partner, has confessed to the authorities that Daniel is in fact Max’s son and that Max’s actions during the bus incident were the result of emotional distress.
-Consequently, their sentences are reduced to community service, and they are released.
+As tensions rise and confrontation with Raymond and his associates appears inevitable, Max and Paddy are abruptly summoned by a prison officer.
+It is revealed that Tina, Max's former partner, has confessed to the authorities that Daniel is Max's son and that Max's actions during the bus incident were the result of emotional distress. their sentences are reduced to community service and they are released.
 In retaliation against Potter, they anonymously report a fictitious anthrax outbreak at his club.

-This episode also reveals Max’s full name — Maxwell Bygraves — a humorous reference to veteran British entertainer Max Bygraves.
+The episode also reveals Max's full name — Maxwell Bygraves — a nod to veteran British entertainer Max Bygraves.
 It attracted an audience of 3.16 million viewers.